eccos/dpi-calculator/README.md

     + (After) 1920x1080 24in at 91.79 PPI
 + Removed "Noteworthy and common display sizes of monitors..." because I found no value in them.
 + Updated "Resolutions".
 Ordered by aspect ratio.
 Including only common ratios (16:9, 16:10, and ultrawide)
++ Removed js events (onclick, onkeyup, etc) from html attributes.
+Moved them into the js